-The Parque Nacional Iguazu ticketing office opens around 7 am, so quickly bought our tickets ( 600 pesos each) and lined up at the front gate.
+The Parque Nacional Iguazu ticketing office opens around 7 am, so we quickly bought our tickets ( 600 pesos each) and lined up at the front gate.

 In Argentina, instead of the buses, you are carted between the different trails on a slow train.
-The train is free, but unlike with the Brazilian buses, you need to get a ticket, which determines which train (what time) you can ride.
+The train is free, but unlike the Brazilian buses, you need to get a ticket, which determines which train (what time) you can ride.